vncg/react-admin/docs/Tutorial.md

 export default App;
 ```

-That's enough for react-admin to render an empty app and confirm that the setup is done:
+That's enough for vn-kooch-react-admin to render an empty app and confirm that the setup is done:

 ![Empty Admin](./img/tutorial_empty.png)

-The `App` component renders an `<Admin>` component, which is the root component of a react-admin application.
+The `App` component renders an `<Admin>` component, which is the root component of a vn-kooch-react-admin application.
 This component expects a `dataProvider` prop - a function capable of fetching data from an API.
-Since there is no standard for data exchanges between computers, you will probably have to write a custom provider to connect react-admin to your own APIs - but we'll dive into Data Providers later.
-For now, let's take advantage of the `ra-data-json-server` data provider, which speaks the same REST dialect as JSONPlaceholder.
+Since there is no standard for data exchanges between computers, you will probably have to write a custom provider to connect vn-kooch-react-admin to your own APIs - but we'll dive into Data Providers later.
+For now, let's take advantage of the `vn-kooch-data-json-server` data provider, which speaks the same REST dialect as JSONPlaceholder.

 Now it's time to add features!